Jerry Grafstein: Business career

 Grafstein had wide-ranging legal and business experience in all aspects of media, including television, cable, radio, telephony, telecommunications microwave, high speed wireless data transmission, advertising, production, distribution, publishing, and financing.

+In 1954, he purchased Toronto radio station CHUM-AM with Allan Waters, later selling his share to Waters.
+In 1972, he co-founded CITY-TV.

 From 1979 to 1984, he served on the board of Petro-Canada, was a member of the Northwest Territorial Bar, and served as counsel to Northwest Territorial Airways for almost a decade.
 He then traveled across the far north extensively.

-He was a co-founder of a range of media companies, especially broadcasting/communications/ publication enterprises, including: CUC Broadcasting Limited (Canada's fifth largest cable MSO before it was acquired by Shaw Communications in 1995, now Canada's second largest cable MSO); national specialty TV channels in lifestyle, youth (YTV) and music; CityTV (Canada's first independent UHF station); MTV-Multilingual Television (Toronto) (Canada's first independent multilingual broadcasting station – now OMNI TV); CUC Cablevision (UK) Limited (Telecential) (now part of one of the United Kingdom's larger cable MSOs); Northern Communications, Ontario a Northern Ontario Company, comprising cable, TV (CBC and CTV) and radio stations – French and English.
-He co-founded one of the longest private microwave companies in Canada that ran from Windsor to Toronto to mid-Northern Ontario, Canbras Communications Corporation, (now part of Brazil's third largest cable MSO); and Multivision Communications Corp.
+He was a co-founder of a range of media companies, especially broadcasting, communications, and publishing enterprises, including CUC Broadcasting Limited; national specialty TV channels in lifestyle, youth (YTV) and music; CityTV (Canada's first independent UHF station); MTV-Multilingual Television (Toronto) (now OMNI TV); CUC Cablevision (UK) Limited (Telecential); and Northern Communications, Ontario.
+He co-founded one of the longest private microwave companies in Canada that ran from Windsor to Toronto to mid-Northern Ontario, Canbras Communications Corporation; and Multivision Communications Corp.
 (Bolivia's largest MMDS Hyper Cable and cable MSO).
 He served on the board of Ukraine Enterprise Corporation, which made early investments in Ukraine.